phil294/AHK_X11/README.md

 ## Contributing

 If you feel like it, you are welcome to contribute.
-This program has a very modular structure by its nature which should make it easier to add features.
+This program has a very modular structure due to its nature which should make it easier to add features.
 Most work pending is just implementing commands, as almost everything more complicated is now bootstrapped.
-Simply adhere to the 2004 chm docs linked above.
+Simply adhere to the 2004 spec chm linked above.

 Commands behave mostly autonomous.
 See for example `src/cmd/file/file-copy.cr`: All that is needed for most commands is `min_args`, `max_args`, the `run` implementation and the correct class name: The last part of the class name (here `FileCopy`) is automatically inferred to be the actual command name in scripts.
 Regarding `run`: Anything can happen here, but several commands will access the `thread` or `thread.runner`, mostly for `get_var` and `set_var`.

+GUI: A bit more complex than the other missing commands.
+Some wiring is still missing (variables, positioning, multi window etc.).
+Once that is done, all known controls need to be translated into GTK.
+For that, both the [GTK Docs for C](https://docs.gtk.org/gtk3) and `lib/gobject/src/gtk/gobject-cache-gtk.cr` will be helpful.
+Please note that all GUI logic needs to happen on the GUI thread because anything else can result in undefined behavior.
+That's why all GUI commands need to somehow pass through `Gui.act` which calls the usual `idle_add`.

 A more general overview:
 - `src/build` does the parsing etc. and is mostly complete